 Fiduciary Arrest Warrants.
 Pursuant to A.R.S. § 14-5701, the court may issue a fiduciary arrest warrant to obtain the fiduciary’s appearance when that fiduciary has failed to appear in court after receiving actual notice of an order to appear at a specific time and location that included a warning that the failure to appear might result in the issuance of a fiduciary arrest warrant.

 Orders to Show Cause.
 The court may issue an order to show cause to address problems arising from a party’s failure to discharge duties or obligations required by court order, court rule, or statute.
-The procedure is governed by Rule 25(b).
+The procedure for the hearing is governed by Rule 25(b).

 Criminal Contempt.
 This rule does not govern criminal contempt sanctions.